-2 Model
+2. Model

-This paper describes a game in which IBs set standards that determine the premium their customers or clients face (above the cost of financing using non-IB products) and seeking financial services decide whether to become IB clients as a function their own piety and beliefs about others' piety.
-The model adapts Hotelling's linear city model, where physical distance is interpreted as the restrictiveness of the set of Sharia-compliant choices that the IB offers relative to agents' outside option using conventional financial products.
-Therefore, the distance between agents and the IB represents additional financing costs that agents must bear to become IB clients.
-Agents' locations are assumed to be distributed uniformly on the unit interval, which serves to generate heterogeneity in the publically observable costs borne by individuals who must decide whether to restrict their choice sets of financial products to the menu of those approved by the IB's Sharia board.
-Physical movement in Hotelling's linear city model is interpreted as an agent's decision to move away from his or her exogenously given outside financing option offered by non-Islamic financial institutions and instead become an IB client.
+This paper describes a game in which IBs set standards that determine the premiums their customers or clients face (above the cost of financing using non-IB products) when deciding whether to become IB clients.
+The model adapts Hotelling's linear city model with the interpretation of physical distance as a measure of the restrictiveness of Sharia-compliance criteria chosen by the IB.
+Each agent on the linear city is a potential IB client and has an outside option of using conventional financial products at their location with zero premium.
+Physical distance from an agent's location to the IB's location represents additional costs that an agent must bear to become an IB client.
+Agents' locations are assumed to be distributed uniformly on the unit interval, which serves to generate heterogeneity in the publically observable costs borne by individuals deciding whether to restrict their choice sets of financial products to the menu of those approved by the IB's Sharia board.
+Physical movement in Hotelling's linear city model is interpreted as an agent's decision to move away from his or her exogenously given outside option of using financial products offered by non-Islamic financial institutions.

 The model assumes that each agent faces a cost of becoming an IB client proportional to the distance travelled from his or her initial position to the "location" of the IB.
 The location of the IB, in turn, is the decision of the IB and its Sharia board.
-By choosing the IB's distance from agents' outside financing options, the IB's choice of location can be interpreted as a scalar-valued proxy that encompasses additional fees for borrowing, lower rates of return (per risk unit) for depositors, and the restrictiveness of the range of products offered, which jointly determine the premium that potential IB clients will publically incur (relative to their outside financing options from conventional banks or financial institutions).
+By choosing the IB's distance from agents' outside financing options, the IB's choice of location can be interpreted as a scalar-valued proxy that encompasses additional fees for borrowing, lower rates of return (per risk unit) for depositors, and the restrictiveness of the range of products offered, which jointly determine the premium that potential IB clients will publically incur (relative to their outside financing options with conventional banks or financial institutions).

-If the IB is located at $z \in [0, \infty)$ , then the cost borne by an agent at location x when he or she becomes an IB client (by choosing to use its financial products) is represented by the expression t|z-x|, where t > 0 translates distance into forgone payoffs and the distance norm is given by the absolute value of the difference between the IB's location z and the agent's location x.
-The assumption that z can take on any value in the non-negative real line while agents' initial locations are restricted to the unit interval implies that the IB may choose to locate either inside or outside the continuum where agents and their non-IB financing
+If the IB is located at $z \in [0, \infty)$ , then the cost borne by an agent at location x when he or she becomes an IB client (by choosing to use its financial products) is represented by the expression t|z - x|, where t > 0 translates distance into forgone payoffs and the distance norm is given by the absolute value of the difference between the IB's location z and the agent's location x.
+The assumption that z can take on any value in the non-negative real line while agents' initial locations are restricted to the unit interval implies that the IB may choose to locate either inside or outside the continuum where agents and their non-IB financing options are located.
+If the IB chooses to locate outside the unit interval, then all agents face a non-zero cost premium to become an IB client.
+If the IB is in the unit interval, then there exist dense subsets of the population comprised of IB clients who face an arbitrarily small IB premium.
+The decision by the IB to locate outside the unit interval implies that the set of products it offers imposes substantial premiums on all clients, although these premiums vary depending on an agent's initial position x.